 Then in October 1996, one of the towers collapsed during a maintenance routine.
 Three workers were killed, and local television and radio transmissions were knocked out for hours.
 Hundreds of people gathered in downtown for Country Day witnessed the tower fall.
 Despite the devastation caused by the collapse, Hill Tower was rebuilt and remains today as a trademark of our community.

-On a clear Sunday evening in August 2000, Dr Jannay Valdez of DeSoto sited a UFO from FM 1382 near the television tower in Cedar Hill, speeding through the sky west toward Granbury.
+On a clear Sunday evening in August 2000, Dr. Jannay Valdez of DeSoto sighted a UFO from FM1382 near the broadcast towers in Cedar Hill, speeding through the sky west toward Granbury.
 Then police Chief, Steve Rhodes, said there had been no other UFO sighting reported that night or any other night in his five years as chief.
 Undeterred, and ignoring skepticism, Dr. Valdez reported the incident to the International UFO Museum and Research Center in Roswell, New Mexico.

 Since the construction of Hill Tower, many other local television and radio stations have located here, and more recently, mobile communications technology service providers.
 Today, Cedar Hill has the highest concentration of radio and television communication antennas in the county with 14 towers reaching several thousand feet into the Texas sky.